gpopoteur/flat/README.md

 After that you can start using the `Flat` API! :)

+The Database driver used by `flat` will be the same one specified in `config/database.php`, meaning the same that you are using for your application.

 ## Usage

 You can inject the dependency with Laravel IoC container: